 Tracking your expenses can give you an accurate number of how much money you have, where you’re spending it, and how you’re going to make sure you don’t have financial problems!

 In 6 simple steps, I’ll show you how to track your expenses so that your financial life will remain stable and aimless spending will be something of the past.

 Let’s get started!

 How to Track Your Expenses in 6 Steps

 Before you do anything, have your net in-house income in your mind.

 An accurate number, don’t assume, check how much tax, or loan is cut before you get your correct amount.
 Your net income is your income after deducting taxes.

 Once you have this number, all your expenses will be deducted from this number.
 Not knowing this number means you’re deducting money from any imaginary number and your calculations will go for a toss.

 This may make or break your entire Budget, I mean it.
 You have three options to choose from

-There are many great budgeting apps on play store as well as an android that you can use to write your expenses and income.
-Apps like Mint, Mobills Budget Planner, Money Manager are some of the free yet the best ones out there.
+There are many great budgeting apps on the Play Store as well as an Android that you can use to write your expenses and income.
+Apps like Mint, Mobills Budget Planner, and Money Manager are some of the free yet best ones out there.